 Coolant contains glycol and is therefore poisonous.
-Also observe the safety notes under "Service products and capacities" (\triangleright page 296).
+Also observe the safety notes under "Service products and capacities" (\triangleright page 304).

-The engine cooling system is pressurized, particularly when the engine is warm.
-When opening the cap, you could be scalded by hot coolant spraying out.
+The cooling system is pressurized, particularly when the motor is warm.
+If you open the cap, you could be scalded if hot coolant sprays out.
 There is a risk of injury.

-Let the engine cool down before opening the cap.
-Wear eye and hand protection when opening the cap.
-Open the cap slowly half a turn to allow pressure to escape.
+Let the engine cool down before you open the cap.
+Wear gloves and eye protection.
+Slowly open the cap to relieve pressure.